Articles | Lung Screening

 IN THIS ARTICLE

-Clear Clinical Benefits of Lung Screening for Smokers
+Clear Clinical Benefits of Lung Screening Test for Smokers

 Quitting smoking is one of the most powerful interventions for decreasing the incidence of lung cancer mortality rates in Singapore.
 Still, in reality, smoking cessation success rates remain below 5 percent, even though 6 Singaporeans pass prematurely from smoking-related diseases each day.